top of page

 IMG_9049_edited.jpg

-The two day conference topics will include historical tools for weaving sails, materials representative of the era, the spinners and weavers who supplied the cloth to the shipbuilders and the specifications of each sail type for appropriate reproduction.
+The conference topics will include historical tools for weaving sails, materials representative of the era, the spinners and weavers who supplied the cloth to the shipbuilders and the specifications of each sail type for appropriate reproduction.
 Both of our early 18th c. handlooms - that we believe were used to weave sail cloth - and the warp weighted loom will be set up so that participants can try weaving the different versions of sail cloths.

 We will also have workshops related to maritime skills such as ditty bags and maritime knots.